Moving to China: Things I Didn't Leave Without

 The Wig Supply

-Another must have.
-I have read and watched, scowered and trodded, and the consensus is that I will not find my shade in any make up store here.
+Another must-have.
+I have read and watched, scowered and trodded, and the consensus is that I will not find my shade in any makeup store here.
 I do not wear a full face of foundation a lot, but for the days I do, I want to be prepared.
 So, I brought a tube of foundation and a couple of BB creams (I do where BB cream a lot).
-Some Bottoms

 There’s nothing like a snug pair of jeans.
 I have a hard time with jeans now and did not want to continue the fight abroad.
 I am small here, but I do not do straight jeans.